 Tintagel Castle :: Cornwall, United Kingdom

 Medieval Cornwall witnessed the construction of a great castle near the historical village of Tintagel.
-Named for the village, Tintagel Castle was built by one of the wealthiest men of his day, Richard, Earl of Cornwall, who hailed from the House of Plantagenet.
+Named for the village, Tintagel Castle in the United Kingdom was built by one of the wealthiest men of his day, Richard, Earl of Cornwall, who hailed from the House of Plantagenet.
 Moreover, as the legendary birthplace of King Arthur, the ruins of Tintagel Castle have become a renowned tourist attraction.
-Read more
+[Read more…] about Tintagel Castle :: Cornwall, United Kingdom

 Mount Vernon Distillery :: Alexandria, Virginia

 First American President George Washington once wrote that “the benefits arising from the moderate use of liquor have been experienced in all armies and are not to be disputed.”
 Moreover, he put his theory into practice.
-In 1798, Washington built a distillery that produced fifty thousand liters of whiskey per year.
+In 1798, Washington built a distillery in Alexandria, Virginia that produced fifty thousand liters of whiskey per year.
 Today, Mount Vernon is carrying on this whiskey-making tradition and distilling this liquid gold today.
-Read more
+[Read more…] about Mount Vernon Distillery :: Alexandria, Virginia

 Chateau d’If :: Marseilles, France